Forestierr/dai-flappy-bird/README.md

 ## Description

-Simple Flappy Bird game implemented via a client-server app.
+The objective of this project is to implement a simple Flappy Bird game via a client-server application.

 ### Single player

-You can play the game in single player mode.
+The game may be played in single-player mode.
-The goal is to avoid the pipes by pressing the space bar to make the bird fly.
+The objective is to evade the pipes by depressing the space bar, thereby enabling the bird to fly.

 ### Two players

+> [!CAUTION]
+> The multiplayer mode is not yet implemented.
+> Be free to contribute to the project to implement it.

-You can play the game in multiplayer mode.
-One player play the bird and the other one place the pipes.
+The game may be played in a multiplayer mode, with one player assuming the role of the bird and the other placing the pipes.

 # 1. Build

+Flappy Bird has been developed using a Maven repository with a multi-module architectural structure.
+To run the game, it is necessary to open two separate terminals.

+The first terminal should be used to start the server module, which is responsible for managing player interactions and maintaining the overall game state.

+The second terminal should be used to launch the client module, which serves as the user interface and allows players to interact with the game.
+This module communicates with the server to send player inputs and receive real-time updates on the game's state.

+## 1.1 Requirements

+It is imperative that the Java Runtime Environment 21 (JRE) or Java Development Kit 21 (JDK) is installed on the computer in question.
+It is essential that the version of Java in use is compatible with the application.

+It is possible to utilise Docker to facilitate the operation of the server.

+## 1.2 Build the application

 Start by cloning the repository:
 ```bash